 Baby to go, please

-- Pram and/or Stroller – if you have a car, look for a pram or stroller that folds up and flips up easily with one hand (your other hand may be full of baby) and fits in your car.
+- Pram and/or Stroller – if you have a car, look for a pram or stroller that folds up and flips up easily with one hand and fits in your car.
 If you’re mainly using public transportation, choose a lightweight model you can easily lift in and out of busses and trains.